EnChiSu/Master-Thesis/Check Point 3/Hierarchical Models.md

          <img src="https://drive.google.com/uc?export=view&id=1BERmI2fzyEsUhVNQqEzd7j5Zpdo56V7v"></p>
       and then we derive conditional posterior distribution of each parameter.
 Finally, we can use Gibbs Sampler or Metropolis Hasting to make the inference.

-      2. (level 2) use a regression to illustrate the random effect
+      2. use a regression to illustrate the random effect
          1. add a binary variable (e.g. sex)
          <p align="center">
             <img src="https://drive.google.com/uc?export=view&id=1a_ndUpPRjMFkKGJ1N4I8Rw-2iaX1sZ9v"></p>